Return to Home Return to Overview Strategy Guide

 Blob of Blight

-An attack used by Greer (cooldown 120s), Reeg (cooldown 75s) and Ereg (cooldown 75s) targeting the three furthest players.
+Targets the three furthest players.
 These players get notified by a Target effect in their boon bar and a pulsing audio cue.
-Spawns three homing orbs in sequence in front of the caster.
+The attack spawns three homing orbs in sequence in front of the caster.
 These orbs start tracking the targeted players while constantly spawning projectiles.

-If they hit a player, they will become stationary for 12 seconds before despawning.
+If they hit a player, they will inflict Knockback, then become stationary for 12 seconds before despawning.
 The projectiles they summon during this period can quickly become deadly if not avoided.

 Moving orbs can also be despawned by evading through then them, or by moving into them with active Invulnerability effects, such as Distortion.
 This does not work for stationary orbs.